+Gah, you will rightfully want to stab me, but your discussion still feels a bit chaotic.
+I went back to your questions:

 Are tidal freshwater marsh assemblages characterized by the same dominant species over a 40-year period?
 In the absence of significant environmental disturbance, we expect the same species composition to dominate each assemblage as identified by Bradfield & Porter (1982).